A model of the cubic connectedness locus: Introduction

+\begin{thmM} The map $\eta_3$ is well-defined and continuous.
+The point preimage of $\eta_3$ containing $z\mapsto z^3$ is $\ff_3$ and coincides with the union of T-classes of cubic polynomials with a non-repelling (equivalently, neutral) fixed point.
+All other point preimages of $\eta_3$ are connected.
+Any T-stable map $\phi:\Cc_3\to \phi(\Cc_3)$ is the composition of $\eta_3$ and a map from $\eta_3(\Cc_3)$ to $\phi(\Cc_3)$, so that $\eta_3$ is the map $\tpi_3$ from the Main Problem. \end{thmM}

+In the quadratic case, the point preimages of $\eta_2$ not-containing $z\mapsto z^2$ are maximal baby Mandelbrot sets disjoint from $\ol{\phd_2}$, or just non-renormalizable maps; observe that they are pairwise disjoint.
+In the cubic case, point preimages of $\eta_3$ are more complicated.
+Still, by the Main Theorem, all point preimages distinct from $\ff_3$ are connected (we do not know whether $\ff_3$ is connected).
+This result (that can be qualified as the property of \emph{almost monotonicity} of $\eta_3$) is based upon a series of developments which we now briefly describe.

+Let $\la(f)$ be the \emph{rational lamination} of $f\in\Cc_d$, that is, the equivalence relation on $\Q/\Z$ consisting of pairs of angles such that the corresponding external rays of $f$ land at the same point.
+For $f_0\in\Cc_d$ such that $\la(f_0)$ is nontrivial, the \emph{combinatorial renormalization domain} $\Cc(f_0)$ is defined in \cite{IK12} as $\{f\in\Cc_d\mid \lambda(f)\supset \lambda(f_0)\}$.
+Thus, $\Cc(f_0)$ is the family of all polynomials $f$ that ``tune'' $f_0$ in a combinatorial sense.
+Every point preimage of $\eta_3$ not containing $z\mapsto z^3$ is of the form $\Cc(f_0)$ for some \emph{primitive} $f_0$ (the closures of all bounded Fatou domains of $f_0$ are disjoint).
+The most interesting case is when $f_0$ is hyperbolic.
+For a primitive hyperbolic $f_0$, the connectedness of $\Cc(f_0)$ follows from \cite{shen2020primitive}; for special types of hyperbolic components, this was proved earlier in \cite{IK12}.

-Suppose now that $P$ is not hyperbolic but does not have neutral cycles.
-In this case, at least one critical point of $P$ belongs to $J_P$.
-Suppose additionally that the critical points of $P$ in $J_P$ are not renormalizable (this is equivalent to say that $\Cc(P)$ is not a proper subset of $\Cc(P_0)$ for a polynomial $P_0\in\Cc_3$ with non-trivial $\lambda(P_0)$).
-If $P$ is primitive and has a cycle of attracting basins, then $\Cc(P)$ is homeomorphic to $\M$ by \cite{wang2021primitive}.
-If (under all other assumptions made above) $P$ has no attracting cycles at all, then $\Cc(P)$ is a singleton by \cite{KozlovskivanStrien2009}.
-Thus, in the primitive non-renormalizable case models are bijective and connected.
-The non-primitive (so called \emph{satellite}) case remains open.
+Suppose now that $f_0$ is not hyperbolic and does not have parabolic cycles.
+In this case, at least one critical point of $f_0$ belongs to $J_{f_0}$.
+Assume additionally that $f_0$ does not have neutral cycles and, moreover, that the critical points of $f_0$ in $J_{f_0}$ are not renormalizable (this is equivalent to saying that $\Cc(f_0)$ is not a proper subset of $\Cc(P_0)$ for a polynomial $P_0\in\Cc_3$ with non-trivial $\lambda(P_0)$).
+If $f_0$ is primitive and has a cycle of attracting basins, then $\Cc(f_0)$ is homeomorphic to $\M$ by \cite{wang2021primitive}.
+Finally, if (under all other assumptions made above) $f_0$ has no attracting cycles at all, then $\Cc(f_0)$ is a singleton by \cite{KozlovskivanStrien2009}.
+Together, these results imply that $\eta_3$ is almost monotone; see Section \ref{s:conn-fib} for details.

+\begin{remark} The Main Theorem allows partial generalizations to arbitrary degrees.
+However, as the degree grows, the corresponding statements become less satisfactory.
+Also, the cubic case allows for a number of simplifications, and the results required for the almost monotonicity of $\eta_3$ are fully available only for $d\le 3$. \end{remark}